 Follow us on Twitter here: https://twitter.com/NOTAcampaign

 And subscribe to our YouTube channel here: https://www.youtube.com/channel/NOTAUK

 We’re making good progress, slowly but surely.
 If you’ve already helped us spread the word, thank you for your ongoing support.
 If not, please have a look around the site and consider doing so.

 Onwards & Upwards!

-NB: We are NOT The NOTA Party (aka: Notavote) who were initially planning to stand candidates in 2015 on a supposedly NOTA platform.
+DISCLAIMER: For the avoidance of doubt, we are NOT The NOTA Party (aka: Notavote) who were initially planning to stand candidates in 2015 on a supposedly NOTA platform.
 Their party name was eventually rejected by the Electoral Commission for potentially confusing voters into thinking they would be able to vote for a bona fide NOTA option already, when clearly they would just be voting for another ‘one of the above’.
 Nor are we subsequent offshoot ‘The Above & Beyond Party’ who also supposedly stood on a single issue NOTA platform, despite clearly having policy ideas ‘above & beyond’ the single issue of NOTA.

 Although we understand people’s impatience and appreciate their efforts to draw attention to the need for NOTA, we feel strongly that standing NOTA candidates at an election is a distracting contradiction in terms that leaves our wider, long term, non-partisan campaign vulnerable to being discredited in the eyes of the general public by the many enemies of reform.